serverlessworkflow/specification/specification.md

 [this](#Using-multiple-data-filters) section.

 Data from consumed events, as well as action execution results are added/merged to state data.
-Reference the [data merging rules](#Data-Merging) to see merging rules that should be applied.
+Reference the [data merging section](#Data-Merging) to learn about the merging rules that should be applied.

 #### Workflow Data Input